Tópicos Avançados em Mecânica Estrutural

 1st Project ( TR1 ) – Group work involving the determination of macroscopic properties of a composite through the analysis of an RVE.

 2nd Project ( TR2 ) –Group work on structural modeling, analysis and optimization.

-2nd Test ( T2 ) – Individual and covering second part of the contents of the classes (Optimization).
+Test ( T ) – Individual and covering first part (Composites) and second part of the contents of the classes (Optimization).

 All the projects and tests are mandatory and the attendance to the classes strongly sugested.
 The projects require the preparation of reports and must have a minimum grade of 10 points.
 To be approved in the discipline, the student must have positive weighted average for the four classifications, computed by the following formula,

 0,35 x TR1 + 0,35 x TR2 + 0,3 x T >= 10

 In the case of failure in the continuous evaluation it is possible to perform an Exam (E) that should be graded higher than 9,5 val.
 The final note is computed by the following formula,

 0,35 x TR1 + 0,35 x TR2 + 0,3 x E >= 10

 Introduction to composite materials made of fiber reinforced resins.
 Macromechanical behavior of a blade.
 Stress-strain relationships for anisotropic materials.
 Micromechanical behavior of a blade.
 Laminate behavior.
 Failure modes and failure criteria.
 Numerical models of composites: micro, meso and macro scale.
 Optimization of structures made of composite materials.

 Formulation of structural optimization problems.
 Optimization of dimensions, shape and topology.
 Constrained and not constrained optimization.
 The Lagrange Multiplier Concept.
 Linear and nonlinear optimization.
 Optimality conditions (KKT).
 Continuous and discrete optimization.
 Gradient based algorithms and evolutionary algorithms.
 Solution of size structural optimization problems using OCTAVE and ANSYS.